Zachlumia: Post-Michael of Zahumlje period

+In 2018, excavations at Oricum in southern Albania uncovered a 22 mm lead bulla of a certain Nikola, titled archon of Zahumlje.
+Published and dated to the last quarter of the 10th century by the French historian Vivien Prigent.
+This is the only known historical reference to this ruler of Zachlumia.
+Prigent suggests that the archon Nikola may have been identical with the Zahumlje-Travunia prince Dragimir, from the Chronicle of the Priest of Duklja, and thus mentioned on the seal under his Christian name.

 In the late 990s, Bulgarian Tsar Samuel made client states out of most of the Balkans, including Duklja and Zahumlje.
 In 998, Samuel launched a major campaign against Jovan Vladimir to prevent a Byzantine-Serbian alliance, resulting in a surrender.
 The Bulgarian troops proceeded to pass through Dalmatia, taking control of Kotor and journeying to Dubrovnik.
 Although they failed to take Dubrovnik, they devastated the surrounding villages.
 The Bulgarian army then attacked Croatia in support of the rebel princes Krešimir III and Gojslav and advanced northwest as far as Split, Trogir and Zadar, then northeast through Bosnia and Raška and returned to Bulgaria.

 11th century

 By 1020, Byzantine Emperor Basil I expanded control in the whole region, but the Byzantines used local elite to rule over local polities although under Byzantine vassalage and supervision of Byzantine officials.
 In the Pope Benedict VIII's bull from 27 September 1022 is mentioned Zahumlje kingdom (regno Lachomis), and would be again in the bull of Pope Gregory VII from 1076 (as regno Zaculmi), which confirmed the jurisdiction of the archdiocese of Dubrovnik.

 In a charter dated July 1039, Ljutovid of Zahumlje who was an independent Slavic ruler of Zahumlje, styled himself "Ljutovit, protospatharios epi tou Chrysotriklinou, hypatos, strategos" of Serbia and Zahumlje.
 According to historian Paul Stephenson, it "suggests that he had been courted by the emperor, and awarded nominal rights neighbouring lands, including Duklja, which was at the time at war with the empire.

 According to historical sources, the Serbian lands were under Byzantine control or vassalage until 1040s, but not under a direct control.
 Vojislav of Duklja (fl.
 1018–1043) soon took Zahumlje from the Byzantines.
 During the rule of Constantine Bodin (r.
 1081–1101), neither Bosnia, Serbia nor Zahumlje was ever integrated into Doclea, each retained its own nobility and institutions and simply acquired a Vojislavljević to head the local structure as Prince or Duke.
 Zahumlje subsequently became part of the Grand Principality of Serbia.